Getting started with the Arduino Nano 33 IoT

 With the SAMD core installed, you now proceed with the driver installation.

-No driver installation is necessary on OSX.
-Depending on the version of the OS you're running, you may get a dialog box asking you if you wish to open the “Network Preferences”.
+OS No driver installation is necessary on OS.
+Depending on the version of the OS you're running, you may get a dialog box asking you if you wish to open the "Network Preferences".
 Click the "Network Preferences..." button, then click "Apply".
-The Arduino NANO 33 IoT will show up as “Not Configured”, but it is still working.
+The Arduino Nano 33 IoT will show up as "Not Configured", but it is still working.
 You can quit the System Preferences.

 Open the LED blink example sketch: File > Examples >01.Basics > Blink.